Ramdas2004/Search-filter/README.md

 # Search-filter
-This is Search filter site with full response for creating resume easily
+This is Search filter site with full response

 Search filter site using Html, Css, & JavaScript.